Subconvex bounds for compact toric integrals: Miscellaneous Preliminaries

 \subsection{Classification of Supercuspidal Representations}

-We omit the subscript $v$ since we work locally in this subsection.
-We briefly recall the classification of supercuspidal representations $\pi$ of $\GL_2$.
-For more details, one may consult \cite[Section 5.1-5.4]{FMP} or \cite[Chapter 4]{BuH}.
-We fix an additive character $\psi$ of $\F$ such that $\psi$ is trivial on $\vp$ but not trivial on $\vo$.
-It is equivalent to considering a place $v\notin \Ram(\B)$, i.e. $\B=\Mat_2(\F), G=\GL_2$ in the following discussion.
+We recall briefly the necessary information on the classification of supercuspidal representations $\pi$ of $\GL_2$ at a finite place $v=\vp < \infty$.
+For more details, we refer to \cite[Section 5.1-5.4]{FMP} or \cite[Chapter 4]{BuH06}.
+We shall omit the subscript $\vp$, and fix an additive character $\tilde{\psi}$ trivial on $\vp$ but not on $\vo$, according to the convention of people working on local Langlands.
+One should not confuse it with $\psi$ that we choose in the main argument.